Top Java 8 Interview Questions and Answers in 2021

 Answer: The two categories of Stream Pipelining are Intermediate operations and Terminal operations.

-Question: What is compulsion in using Stream Pipeline?
+Question: What is the compulsion in using Stream Pipeline?

 Answer: The compulsion in using Stream Pipeline is the presence of a terminal operation which helps in returning the final value and supports termination of the pipeline.